eoinkane/sem-coursework/use-cases/28/use-case-28.md

 ## MAIN SUCCESS SCENARIO

 1. The member of the organisation requires access to this population information.
-2. The member of the organisation extracts a report of all the cities in a continent organised by largest population to smallest.
+2. The member of the organisation extracts a report of all the cities in a region organised by largest population to smallest.
 3. The member of the organisation now has the information available to them in a report.

 ## EXTENSIONS